Remember the other day, we created a 12- step template for designing a beautiful room?

 That’s because you didn’t call the designer before you went ahead and plunked your money down on furniture that you CANNOT RETURN.

 AND, It seems that there’s a trend for houses to be getting smaller and furniture to be getting bigger… and bigger… Oh, we’ve been through this before.
-And, here too.
-But, I can’t tell you how many times I’ve been in clients’ homes where the furniture literally did not fit in the room; or it was so BIG, one could hardly move around the furniture.
+And, here too with some interior designs you’ll regret.
+But, I can’t tell you how many times I’ve been in clients’ homes where the furniture literally did not fit in the room; or the furniture was so BIG, BLOATED and BULKY one could hardly move around the furniture.

 And why did this mistakes happen?
 I know that you guys ALL know this one, so let’s all chime in together on the count of three.